Rydberg Atoms in a Ladder Geometry: Quench Dynamics and Floquet Engineering: Effects of environment

+Alternatively, environmental effects can be understood by the Monte Carlo wave function (MCWF) approach \cite{Zoller_PhysRevA.35.198,Zoller:92,Dum_PhysRevA.45.4879,Molmer:93,Daley_2014}.
+In this approach, one averages over a large number of stochastically sampled quantum trajectories, where the stochasticity comes from randomness in the occurrence of environmental losses, and allows one to track the evolution of the open system as a function of time in terms of an ensemble of pure quantum states.
+Additionally, the MCWF approach also enables the possibility of monitoring quantum entanglement of the system under different continuous measurement protocols \cite{PhysRevLett.128.243601_PICHLER_TAITANA_2022,Tatiana_PhysRevA.110.012207_Pichler}, uncovering important physical processes.
+In a single realization, an open quantum system under the influence of environmental loss channels, does not follow the GKSL master equation.
+Instead, a single quantum trajectory is realized in a single shot.
+This makes the analysis of individual quantum trajectories very important and relevant, when the goal is to understand stability of dynamical phenomena influenced by loss processes.

-As shown in Fig.~\ref{fig:app-emission-dephasing-conservation-law-stability}, the emergent approximation laws, when starting from a generic initial state, seem to be more robust against dephasing loss mechanism compared to spontaneous emissions.
+As we illustrated earlier in Fig.~\ref{fig:app-emission-dephasing-conservation-law-stability}, the quasi-conserved charges are more robust against dephasing compared to spontaneous emissions.
 For this reason, it is interesting to look at individual quantum trajectories for the dephasing case.
-In Fig.~\ref{fig:dephasing-QT-conservation-stability} we show evolution of all the approximately conserved charges starting from the $\ket{\text{1P}}$ state, when a dephasing rate $\gamma_d=0.1\Omega$ is considered.
-This figure illustrates that even for individual quantum trajectories, the conservation laws seem to be respected approximately.
-Moreover, the sign of the conserved charged do not change in time for a long duration, which further strengthens the classical bit storage capabilities illustrated in Appendix-\ref{app:classical_bit_storage}
+In Fig.~\ref{fig:dephasing-QT-conservation-stability} we show the time-evolution of all the approximately conserved charges $\{Q_j\}$, starting from the $\ket{\text{1P}}$ state, when a dephasing rate $\gamma_d=0.1$ is considered.
+This illustrates that even at the level of individual quantum trajectories, the approximate emergent conservation laws seem to be respected.
+Moreover, the sign of the quasi-conserved charges are unaffected for a very long duration, which further strengthens the classical bit storage capabilities illustrated in Appendix-\ref{app:classical_bit_storage}